Sometimes it becomes difficult to differentiate between a few words in the English language. One example can be the words onto and unto.

 - Within seconds, a stack of new dishes and a new rack of ribs flew onto the dining table.

 Unto vs Onto – Conclusion

 So we see both the words onto and unto have different meanings and functions.
-“Onto” express the movement to a higher place, while “Unto” express a motion or movement towards something or somebody.
+“Onto” expresses the movement to a higher place, while “Unto” expresses a motion or movement towards something or somebody.
 “Onto” can be formal, informal, and surjective, while “Unto” is archaic and poetic.
-“Onto” functions as a proposition, also an adjective, and “Unto” functions as a preposition, also conjunction.
+“Onto” functions as a proposition, an adjective, and “Unto” functions as a preposition and conjunction.

-Both the words have definite functions.
+Both words have definite functions.
 If you use them interchangeably, you are certain to make mistakes.
-It is necessary to understand the proper functions to make correct use of these words.
+It is necessary to understand the proper functions to use these words correctly.